Ninjasenap/Craft-Ninja-Sort/README.md

 ## Installation

-Download the craftX-file and follow the isntructions at https://documentation.developer.craft.do/extensions/getting-started.
+Download the [craftX-file from here](https://github.com/ninja-smurf/Craft-Ninja-Sort/releases/download/v0.1.0/craft-ninja-sort.craftx) and follow the instructions at [the Craft Developer site](https://documentation.developer.craft.do/extensions/getting-started).

 ## Building